trjohnny/cloud-file-storage/README.md

    ```
    Replace the host with the desired domain.
 The command will create two files: private.key and public.crt.

+   (Advanced) If you want to use custom-CA signed certificates, navigate into the `./company-CA` folder and use the private.key and public.crt file inside.

 2. Place these files in the MinIO server's configuration directory under `~/.minio/certs/`.
 For Docker deployments, this would typically involve mounting the directory containing the certificates to the container (folder `./certs`).

 3. Configure MinIO to use HTTPS by setting the `MINIO_SERVER_URL` environment variable to the desired URL (e.g. https://easyminiostorage.corp.company.it).